Code-Institute-Submissions/SpookySpool/README.md

 * iPad Pro

 ### Browser testing

-Total Tarot's website was physically tested on the following browsers:
+Spooky Spool was physically tested on the following browsers:
-* Microsoft Edge Version 83.0.478.58
+* Microsoft Edge Version 86.0.622.63
-* Chrome Version 83.0.4103.116
+* Chrome Version 86.0.4240.111
-* Firefox version 74.0.1
+* Firefox version 81.0
 * Safari version 13.0.5 (15608.5.11)

-One note is that on FireFox the font Cinzel loads slightly differently (more elongated) but this was not considered a bug.

 ### Code Validation
 * HTML5 code validated using [https://validator.w3.org/](https://validator.w3.org/)
 * CSS3 code validated using [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)
 * JS code validated using [https://jshint.com/](https://jshint.com/)
+* Python code validated using [Extend Class Python Validator](https://extendsclass.com/python-tester.html)
 ### User Stories tested
+#### As a user, I want to know what I can actually do with this website, so I know if I want to create an account.
+* The home page quickly tells users the key features, how to use them and where to go.
+#### As a user, I want search the database based on my prefrences, so I can find movies I want.
+* The search bar allows users to search by title, year, genre and age rating to refine results.
-#### As a user, I want to find out more about tarot cards, so I can start using my own deck.
+#### As a user, I want to be able to find out more information on a movie, so I can tell if I want to watch it.
-* The card library is easy to navigate to and provides clear information on each card.
+* On every movie card are clickable links to a page with the full movie details laid out in an easily digestible fashion.

-#### As a user, I want an online deck, so I don't have to buy my own to view the cards.
+#### As a user, I want to movies I'm interested in to be easily avaliable, so I can refer to them quickly.
-* There is an online deck which is one click away from the homepage and clearly signposted.
+* Movie cards and movie pages have buttons allowing users to add the movie to their watchlist/favourites.
+Not only does this change the cards so users will know if it is on one of their lists, the user homepage has carousels diplaying these movies too.

-#### As a user, I want to learn how to place my cards, so I can start doing my own readings.
+#### As a user, I want to add movies that aren't on the database, so I can share them with other users.
-* There is a page dedicated to spreads with three starter layouts clearly explained.
+* The add movie option is in the navbar (once signed in) so users can easily access it.
+Once clicked a form appears where users can fill in their new movie data.

-#### As a user, I want to easily find out where my closest classes are, so I can book a class and learn more.
+#### As a user, I want to be able to edit information on my movies, so it can be correct if I make mistakes.
-* The map page has a UK-wide map showing 14 approved mentors across the UK and Ireland.
+* Users can go to their submitted movies by searching the database or going to their user homepage.
+An update option appears on movie pages if it is one the user inserted, this opens a form (with the current data as default values for easy submission) where they can edit the movie information.
+By only allowing the user who submitted the movie to edit it, this stops incorrect data being added by malicious users.

-#### As a user, I want to view the cards easily, so I can browse through the cards.
+#### As a user, I want to know if I already added a movie to a watchlist or favourites, so I don't have mutliples in my saved lists.
-* The cards are displayed so that they are all viewable and can easily be searched.
+* Movies already in a users lists have different icons so users can't add the same movie twice to a list.

-#### As the owner, I want links to social accounts, so I can grow our followers.
+#### As the owner, I want many movies, so users have lot's of options to browse through.
-* Every page has links to social streams.
+* The database has info on 16072 movies, each of which can be accessed.

-#### As the owner, I want a clean website, so users aren't put off and go elsewhere.
+#### As the owner, I want guests to create accounts, so I can increase my userbase.
-* Every page only shows the amount of information neccessary, which can be expanded upon.
-Less useful information is removed on smaller devices to preserve a clean and simple website.
+* Users can sign up.
+There are also many calls to sign up across the website if users have not already.

-#### As the owner, I want the information to be interactive, so users are hooked and stay on the site.
+#### As the owner, I want it to be simple to create an account, to stop users from leaving without creating an account.
-* Pages have images or interactive maps.
-Many educational elements respond to user inputs or breakpoints to keep it engaging.
+* Sign-up follows the reddit model of using less barriers to sign up.
+All you need is a unique username and email.

-#### As the owner, I want users to be easily directed to affilated sites, so we can get a commission of their revenue.
+#### As the owner, I want users to add their own movies, so my database increases.
-* The relevant information for tutors is clearly signposted and is two clicks away from the homepage and pertinent to the user.
+* The add movies option is in the navbar so it is always easily reached.
+Once clicked users can add their own movies which only they can delete.
+This prevents malicous users from trying to reduce the database as they are limited to films they create.

-#### As the owner, I don't want too much information available, so viewers want to get classes.
+#### As the owner, I want the website to be information to be easily digestable, to stop users leaving due to information overload.
-* Most information is only viewable when clicked.
-Once a viewer moves on to new information previous pop-ups are closed.
+* Movie cards, carousels and movie pages all change size to prevent the page getting overcrowded.
+The detailed movie infomation is stored in an accordian to prevent cluttering.
 ### Bugs
-With any project bugs will arise, below is a brief summary of the most site-breaking issues:
+Below is a brief summary of the most site-breaking issues and how they were solved:

-* #### Card images wouldn't load on devices using Safari This bug was due to the CSS file not including the correct prefixes on transitions for browsers other than Chrome.
-To fix this the Autoprefixer was used to update the CSS stylesheet.
-* #### Card information boxes wouldn't load with the correct dark/light mode colours Because the information boxes are created by JavaScript it was difficult coding the correct styling for dynamic colour changes.
-To fix this, code is added to the show-card-details.js at the beginning which checks the locally cached mode and adds the correct class to the divs displaying the information.
-* #### Map markers wouldn't load the custom Total Tarot markers This bug is due to the file paths in the classes-map.js file.
-The relative paths were based on the JS file's location and not the page location.
-This was changed and now the icons load.
-* #### Map Markers would only load the last populated marker information regardless of which marker was clicked.
-    This bug arose because the code creating the onclick listeners, which rendered the information for each location for the markers, was outside the for loop creating them.
-This meant that regardless of the marker, the onclick event would only render the last marker's information because they all share the same variable name.
-To fix this, the function creating the listeners was moved inside the loop.
-Now when a marker is created the listener receives the correct location information.
-* #### The light mode version of the website would load when a new page was clicked As the light-mode is the default version of the site, whenever a new page was clicked it would load in light mode.
-To solve this, the current mode was cached in the browser's local storage for the script to check before it loads a new page.
-* #### The Accordion content spilt out over it's container Bootstrap's row class adds a negative margin to it's div elements, which was interfering with the accordion.
-This was fixed by changing the margin in CSS.
+#### Movies not part of the brief (non-horror) kept appearing in the database.
+* The original movie data came in a json file with over 600,000 entries.
+As Spooky Spool only deals with horror or spooky themed movies (Addams Family wouldn't be considered scary but does fit the brief for this website), a search was used to find just movies with "Thriller" or "Horror" in their genre array.
+When first testing the movie card feature, movies like Stuart Little appeared which are not horror.
+This issue was the database size.
+The original code used to wittle down the database looped through each movie and compared this to an array (in hindsight this was a convoluted way to reduce the database when a simple search with the correct filters would have work.).
+As a result, the page would time-out before the whole database was checked, leaving off-brand movies in the database.
+This was fixed by using a count to check if the amount of movies in the database.
+If this count matched a count of movies with the correct genres in their array, I knew all the movies were removed.
+If the counts didn't match, the code was run again to remove more movies before timeing-out.
+After deleting and reuploading all the movies due to a title bug (see below), simpler code was used to remove the movies which didn't time-out as much but the count was still used.
+#### User IDs could not be stored in the session data.
+* Originally the user's _id was also going to be stored in the session data to act as a easy way to identify the user for database function (ie.e. adding a movie to their watchlist).
+As the _id is an ObjectID (a BSON data type) is proving hard to store in the session data without manipulation.
+Rather than write extra code, it happens that usernames are also unique so these were used as a primary key to store in session data instead (as a sting it is much simpler to use).
+#### KeyErrors would appear on pages that checked for signed in users.
+* Many pages used `if session["username"]:` as a check for if the user was a guest or not.
+As the logout function set `session["username"]` to an empty string.
+This didn't throw errors during development as `session["username"]` had always existed after testing the login functions earlier in development.
+When trying the website on new devices though, this would through a KeyError as the username key didn't exist.
+To fix this the logout function deleted the username key and the better: `if "username" in session.keys()` was used to check if the user was signed in.
+#### The SignUp form would call the login() function instead.
+* On the login page there are two forms, one to login in and one within a modal to sign up.
+To begin with, clicking the sign up button would just fire the login in button instead.
+This would through an error as the user didn't exist yet and wouldn't create the user either.
+To fix this, `form` attributes were added to each button so they only triggered the correct form.
+#### Age ratings wouldn't render in order on update movie forms.
+* On the insert movie form, the age ratings are hard coded as options within a select element.
+On the update form these options needed to be rendered a) In order and b) The current value needed to be preselected.
+The idea of coverting the ratings to their own collections (like genres) was considered but a quicker solution was to create an array to store the age ratings on the page and just cycle throught this instead.
+This meant the age ratings were displayed in order and the orginal value was preselected.
+#### Fixed Navbar would break the mobile Navbar.
+* To make the navbar sticky, materialize has a wrapper div which has class (navbar-fixed) to easily achieve this.
+The div caused the mobile menu to be unclickable as it was inside the .nav-fixed wrapper.
+The fix was simple, the mobile navbar was moved outside the new div.
+#### Movie titles would capitalize after apostrophies (i.e. Spooky Spool'S Hompage)
+* Originally the movie titles were all lowercase to make searches easier then capitalized using .title() when rendered on the page.
+This caused a problem as .title() will capitalize after apostrophies.
+After looking for new string methods it was decided to reupload the movie data (as this has the correct capitalization) and just make the search case insensitive using the options provided by $regex

 ## Deployment
-Total Tarot's Website was coded using the GitPod IDE.
+Spooky Spool's website was coded using the GitPod IDE.
 The git repository is stored loacally before being pushed online to the remote repository online at GitHub.
 To push the code to the remote repository you follow these steps.
 1. Save any local changes made in the GitPod IDE by pressing File -> Save All (or Ctrl+Shift+S).
 2. Add these changes to the git staging area by using the ```git add .``` command in a terminal.